MariahCasciola/FlashCards-A-React-App/README.md

 Description:

 This is a React application designed with Bootstrap, that can be used to create custom decks of cards for study.
-The user can view the decks and cards on one page, or study the cards of an individual deck on another

 This project is a UI, the backend is in progress with NodeJS, Express, and Knex.
 # Routes